MatDawit/UMBC-CMSC201/README.md

 ## CMSC201 Assignments and Projects

 Welcome to my CMSC201 repository!
-This repository contains my assignments, projects, and exercises completed during the CMSC201 course.
+This repository contains my assignments and projects completed during my CMSC201 course.

 ### About CMSC201
 CMSC201 is an introductory course to programming in Python, focusing on problem-solving, algorithm development, and basic programming concepts.
 This course serves as a foundation for advanced computer science topics.